 Our planning guide will include our favorite times to go to Disneyland, places to stay, park tickets, itineraries, dining, and more.
 Most sections will include links to read further on a given topic.
 The goal of the post is to give you a quick summary of each subject that then will act as a jumping off point to read more about different topics.

-Near the end of the post I will discuss whether 2022 is a good year to visit Disneyland Resort.
+Near the end of the post I will discuss whether the rest of 2023 and start of 2024 is a good time to visit Disneyland Resort.
 I realize that people vacation when they can and sometimes that portion of trip planning isn’t all that flexible.
 If you can’t be flexible on what year you go, don’t fret.
-Disneyland Resort is fun anytime, regardless of the year.
+Disneyland Resort is fun anytime, regardless of the year or season.
 Sure, some are better than others, as we will discuss below, but if you are already planning then this guide will try to help you have an even better time.